NullAerber/ZJU_Internship/README.md

 This is the Tensorflow implementation of **Convolutional Neural Networks for Soft-Matching N-Grams in Ad-hoc Search** which completed by my friend **陈璐 @ 中山大学**.

 ## 8. BiMPM + CNN
-This is the Tensorflow implementation of **Bilateral Multi-Perspective Matching for Natural Language Sentences**which completed by my friend **郭悦 @ 中山大学**.
+This is the Tensorflow implementation of **Bilateral Multi-Perspective Matching for Natural Language Sentences** which completed by my friend **郭悦 @ 中山大学**.
+And based on this paper， my friend add one CNN layer to increase the accuracy about 8%.

 ## Thank